 18 See, e.g., Kay Beer Distrib., Inc. v.
 Energy Brands, Inc., No. 07-1068, 2009 WL 1649592 (E.D.
 Wis.
 June 10, 2009).
-In this matter involving the terms of a distribution agreement, the plaintiff moved to compel a native production of five DVDs "[Defendant] has no obligation to turn over to an opposing party in a lawsuit non-discoverable and privileged information...

-The mere possibility of locating some needle in the haystack of ESL... does not warrant the expense [defendant] would incur in reviewing it."
+In this matter involving the terms of a distribution agreement, the plaintiff moved to compel a native production of five DVDs containing the defendant's emails and other ESI for a five-year period.
+The court denied the motion, holding that "[Defendant] has no obligation to turn over to an opposing party in a lawsuit non-discoverable and privileged information. ...
+The mere possibility of locating some needle in the haystack of ESI ... does not warrant the expense [defendant] would incur in reviewing it."
 Id. at 4.

-19 See Kipperman v.
+^{16.} Id. a.
+4. 4.
+17. J. See Kipperman v.
 Onex Corp., 260 F.R.D.
 682 (N.D.
 Ga.
 2009).
 The court noted that "rather than seeking a protective order [the defendants] determined themselves that it would be overly burdensome" to produce the discovery in the court-ordered format.
 Id. at 693.
 The court sanctioned the defendants under Rules 26 and 37, for their failure to follow discovery orders, their lack of diligence in discovery, and "making blatant misrepresentations about the value of email discovery in this case in an effort to influence the court's ruling."
 Id. at 692.